T-Al-D/ESP32-AsyncWebserver/README.md

-# Digitization of a production model with the ESP32
+# Digitalization of a production model with the ESP32

 A modified **Asyc Webserver** on ESP32 for my final Project.
 Access Point (Standalone) is used.